 Brands’ lack of attention to Reddit may be a result of a lack of access to the data or lack of understanding of the value that the data can provide.
 Reddit data can and should be analyzed just like the rest of social media, but conversation on Reddit has some key differences and advantages.

 In this post we’ll go through some of the key benefits of analyzing Reddit data and why it’s so powerful for uncovering consumer insights.
 First, we’ll provide a quick overview of Reddit.

 What is Reddit?

 Dubbed “the front page of the internet,” Reddit is the home for conversation online.
-It’s the 6th most-visited site in the world with 330 million monthly visitors, and is known for being the source of trending content and conversations.
+It just surpassed Facebook to become the 3rd most-visited site in the US, has over 330 million monthly visitors, and is known for being the source of trending content and conversations.
 Aside from its reach, Reddit hosts some of the most passionate, engaged users on the internet who come to the site to discuss everything from video games to personal finance.